 The Parkinson's Dance Class brings the art of dance to people living with Parkinson's disease.
-Class format includes warming up using a chair, center and balance work, standing and moving across the floor while incorporating dance steps from different dance forms.
+Class format includes warming up using a chair, center and balance work, standing, and moving across the floor while incorporating dance steps from different dance forms.
 Dancing is shown to help people with PD improve their ability to walk and enhances their quality of life.
-Classes are run by the program session and meet once a week on Thursday afternoons for 60 minutes.
+Classes run on a monthly-basis, meeting once a week on Thursday afternoons for 60 minutes.

 The class is modeled after The Dance for PD® approach which began in 2001 when Olie Westheimer, the Executive Director of the Brooklyn Parkinson Group, approached the Mark Morris Dance Group from Brooklyn, with her idea of using dance as a beneficial activity for people with Parkinson's disease.
-The company immediately agreed to develop a join program.
 Since then the program has grown to be offered at more than 100 sites in 13 countries around the world.
-Through this model, instructors use imagery, rhythm and dance steps drawn from a variety of dance forms to help people with PD improve their coordination, mobility, and flexibility.
+Through this model, instructors use imagery, rhythm, and dance steps drawn from a variety of dance forms to help people with PD improve their coordination, mobility, and flexibility.

 Expert, Caring Instructors